Brad19/LendiTest/README.md

   which is very popular and efficient in performing unit tests

 Improvements:
-* Due to time constraints, I could not implement other advanced features in the app such as the following
+* Due to time constraints, I could not implement  the following other advanced features in the app mentioned as an optional requirements
-  - Display News & comments time stamp from now (e.g. 8h, 2 days)
+  - Display News & comments time stamp from now (e.g. 8h, 2 days).
+  - Comments are displayed in a user-friendsly visual hierarchy.
-  - Save favourite news
+  - Save favourite news.
   - Ability to display first level comments..

 - Secondly we can onboard typescript to this project.
 - There is not a requirement for a state management tool for now.
-But in general, if the project is big, bringing some state management tool would give benefits
+But in general, if the project is big, bringing some state management tool would give benefits.
+- Add more unit test.

  Given time, I should be able to complete it.